tetrapod00/godot-docs/tutorials/ui/gui_using_theme_editor.rst

 Additional tabs can be created from arbitrary scenes in your project.
 The scene must have a control node as its root to function as a preview.
-To add a new tab click the **Add Preview** button and select the saved scene from your file system.
+To add a new tab click the :btn:`Add Preview` button and select the saved scene from your file system.

 .. figure:: img/scene_preview.png
    :align: center